kosl/kronoterm2mqtt/README.md

 3. Install and configure MQTT integration in Home assistant
 4. `./cli-app.py publish-loop` to see the heat pump under Home Assistant -> Settings -> Devices & Services -> MQTT.
 5. `sudo ./cli-app.py systemd-setup` to create permanent service (enable) and (re-)start it
-6. `sudo ./cli-app.py systemd-status` to see `publish-loop` service status
+6. `sudo ./cli-app.py systemd-status` to see the `kronoterm2mqtt.service` status

 There are some other useful commands to debug (`-v` switch) and develop it further.
 Unwanted registers can be commented out by